Trend and harmonic components (Fourier decomposition)

 4. Signal reconstruction

-Based on the selected harmonics, an approximate signal is restored, which is superimposed on the original curve, and the trend is used to evaluate the accuracy of the restoration.
+Based on the selected harmonics, an approximate signal is reconstructed, which is superimposed on the original curve, and a trend is used to evaluate the accuracy of the restoration.

 function parse_line(line)